Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 Use our simple bird drawing tutorial to help children create fun color wheel or rainbow cartoon birds for their next elementary art lesson.
 This easy cartoon bird art project is perfect for 1st and 2nd-grade kids.

 This bird art project for kids was originally published in March 2023.
-After doing it for several years with her students, Erin updated this art lesson in March 2025 with new key takeaways and more precise instructions.
+After teaching it for several years with her students, Erin updated this art lesson in March 2025, adding new key takeaways and more precise instructions.

 We love using watercolor paints with kids.
 Watercolor paints are one of my favorites, from glue-resist ideas to beautiful fall paintings.
 In this fun lesson, learn how you can make faux watercolor paints using washable markers.